ianmiell/shutit/README.md

 Overview
 --------
-While evaluating Docker for my corp (openbet.com) I reached a point where using Dockerfiles was somewhat painful or verbose for complex and/or long and/or configurable interactions.
-So we wrote our own for our purposes.
+While evaluating Docker for my [corp](http://www.openbet.com) I reached a point where using Dockerfiles was somewhat painful or verbose for complex and/or long and/or configurable interactions.
+So we wrote our own.

 ShutIt works in the following way: